COVID-19 Privacy Notice

 We will share your personal data with the organisations listed above only when it is necessary for contact tracing purposes.
 For example, we may share your personal data if:

-- someone has tested positive for COVID-19 and they currently live in university halls of residence and/or have informed us that they visited one of our campuses recently
+- someone informs us that they have tested positive for COVID-19 and they currently live in University halls of residence and/or have informed us that they visited one of our campuses recently;

 - a university campus has been identified as the location of a potential local outbreak of COVID-19.

-Where it is necessary as part of your course requirements to undertake a professional work placement in a care or educational setting, we will also share your personal data with the relevant NHS organisations and schools, to ensure lawful compliance within that workplace (but only where we are satisfied that you have tested positive for COVID-19 and haven’t already informed the relevant placement organisation yourself).
+- Where it is necessary as part of your course requirements to undertake a professional work placement in a care or educational setting, we will also share your personal data with the relevant NHS organisations, other healthcare providers and schools, to ensure lawful compliance within that workplace (but only where we are satisfied that you have tested positive for COVID-19 and haven’t already informed the relevant placement organisation yourself or where sharing details about your vaccination status are a requirement of the placement provider).

 How do we keep your data secure?